For the first time in five months, three weeks and two days, there’s somewhere I need to be. It’s written in the diary.

 It’s a hot day.
 I’ve been sitting in the car with the windows up.
 I’ve had the stress of the traffic warden.
 I worry that my temperature will have rocketed, but it appears I am normal and allowed to enter.

 She offers me a seat on a plastic chair, but I daren’t move or talk or even breathe.
 My heart is thudding.
 This isn’t a good idea.
 I have to leave.
-I’m turning to run for the safety of the car, when a woman calls me upstairs.
+Just as I’m turning to run for the safety of the car, a woman calls me upstairs.